 Project Highlights:

-- Student run team coordinating all aspects of schedule, finances, research and fabrication in addition to school and work responsibilities.
+- Student run team coordinating all aspects of schedule, finances, research and fabrication in addition to school and work responsibilities.- Successful design and fabrication of a 1.8 kilowatt turbine prototype

 - Design focused on modularity, local sources of scrap material as replacement parts and the use of only basic tools to assemble.